Reliable Cellular Automata with Self-Organization: The simulated medium is robust

-\begin{lemma}[Retrieval] Assume that $\sg_{0}$ or $\sg_{1},\sg_{2}$ is defined for $\eta^{*}$.
-Then we have case ~\eqref{ax.comput.trans} or \eqref{ax.comput.creator} or \eqref{ax.comput.newborn} of Condition ~\ref{ax.comput} (Computation Property). \end{lemma} \begin{Proof} As in the proof of Lemma ~\ref{l.legality} (Legality), consider a time $v_{2}$ such that $\eta^{*}(x,v_{2})\ne\Vac$.
-If $\sg_{0}$ is defined then $v_{2}=\sg_{0}$, while if $\sg_{2}$ is defined then it is some time very close from below to $\sg_{2}$.
-Let us define $v_{1}$ as in that proof.
-As in part ~\ref{legality.synch} of that proof, the Large Progress Lemma can extend the path repeatedly backward from $v_{1}$ until we either arrive at either an outer or germ cell or at a cell $c_{0}=(x_{0},v_{0})$ in the same work period, with $\Age(c_{0})\le 2Q$.

-\begin{step+}{retr.germ} Assume that $c_{0}$ is a germ cell.
-Then we have case ~\eqref{ax.comput.newborn} of the Computation Property. \end{step+} \begin{pproof} Repeated application of the Large Progress Lemma gives a time interval long enough during which the colony and the adjacent colonies on both sides have been covered by germ cells.
-This implies that the state of the new big cell is latent and also that for the big cell $x$, we have $\eta^{*}(\thg_{j}(x,t,\eta^{*}),t)=\Vac$ for some time $t$ in $[a+,\sg_{0}-]$ and for $j\ne 0$. \end{pproof}

-\begin{step+}{retr.member} Now assume that $c_{0}$ is a member cell. \end{step+} \begin{prooof} From time $v_{0}$ on, we can follow the development of colony $\cC$.
-The computation process can be treated similarly to the proof in the Legality Lemma; the additional problem is the retrieval of the needed information from the neighbor colonies in such a way that all retrieved information can be attributed to a single time instant.
-(This issue was solved once already in the proof of Theorem ~\ref{t.reach} (Reach Extension)).

-Event ~\eqref{e.f_{1}} implies that in the whole space-time area in which this communication takes place only the usual damage rectangles must be considered.
-Due to ~\eqref{e.synch-start-lb-req}, the whole computation fits into an interval of length $\Tl^{*}$ and therefore in each direction, at most 3 damage rectangles can affect the retrieval (considering communication with a non-adjacent neighbor colony).

-The extension arms of the colony will be extended by the rule $\rul{Extend}$, defined in Subsection ~\ref{ss.anim}.
-The success of carrying out the extension over possible latent or germ cells or an opposing extension arm in the way is guaranteed by Lemma ~\ref{l.creation} (Creation).
-If the extension cells of $\cC'$ are growth cells then they are stronger but the age check will fail in this case, so we can assume that this is not the case.
-If there are extension arms from both colony $\cC$ and a non-adjacent neighbor colony $\cC'$ then the strength ordering gives preference to one side and therefore soon only one of the extension arms remains.
+\begin{lemma} For a trajectory \( \eta \), Condition~\ref{cond:comput}\ref{i:comput.trans} holds for the decoded trajectory \( \eta^{*} \). \end{lemma} \begin{Proof} Let us take times \( v_{2}, v_{1} \) close from below \( \sigma_{2},\sigma_{1} \) as in the proof of Lemma~\ref{lem:legality} (Legality).
+From time \( v_{1} \) on, follow the development of colony \( \cC \).
+The computation process can be treated similarly to the proof in that lemma; but in the communication with neighbor colonies, we must show that all retrieved information can be attributed to a single time.
+By event~\eqref{eq:no-big-damage}, the whole space-time area in which this communication takes place contains at most one damage rectangle.
+Repeated application of Lemma~\ref{lem:creation} (Creation) guarantees the success of extending arms via the rule \( \Extend \), defined in Section~\ref{sec:growth}, over possible latent or germ cells or an opposing extension arm, showing that in each direction, within a good time bound either the extension arm of the colony \( \cC \) reaches its neighbor \( \cC' \) (provided it exists) or the neighbor's reaches it.
+If there are extension arms from both colony \( \cC \) and a non-adjacent neighbor colony \( \cC' \) then the strength ordering gives preference to one side and therefore soon only (at most) one arm remains on each side.